-(1) Number of affiliated companies accounted for under the equity method: one (1)

-Names of major affiliated companies:

-Innovision FlexTech Corporation

-- (2) As the non-consolidated subsidiaries (Kashiwa Seiki Co., Ltd.) and the affiliated companies (Ryoyu Industrial Corporation and one (1) other company) to which the equity method is not applied have only slight effects on the consolidated financial statements in terms of profit or loss (Amount corresponding to the Company's equity interest) and retained earnings (Amount corresponding to the Company's equity interest), etc. (even if they are excluded from the scope of application of the equity method) and also bear no significance as a whole, these companies have been excluded from the scope of application of the equity method. - (3) With respect to those companies accounted for under the equity method whose closing dates differ from the consolidated closing date, the financial statements for the relevant business year of each such company have been used. - 3.
-Matters concerning business year, etc. of consolidated subsidiaries
+- (1) Number of affiliated companies accounted for under the equity method: - - Some shares of Innovision FlexTech Corporation were sold in the consolidated fourth quarter and it is no longer an affiliated company, and so it has been excluded from the scope of application of equity method. - (2) As the non-consolidated subsidiaries (Kashiwa Seiki Co., Ltd.) and the affiliated companies (Ryoyu Industrial Corporation) to which the equity method is not applied have only slight effects on the consolidated financial statements in terms of profit or loss (Amount corresponding to the Company's equity interest) and retained earnings (Amount corresponding to the Company's equity interest), etc. (even if they are excluded from the scope of application of the equity method) and also bear no significance as a whole, these companies have been excluded from the scope of application of the equity method.

+3. Matters concerning business year, etc. of consolidated subsidiaries